silviuoprea/checkthat/task1/README.md

 ## List of Versions

 * __subtask-1b--english-v1.0 [2021/02/07]__ - Training/Dev data for subtask-1b--English released.
 Containing 50 debates/speeches for train and 10 debates/speeches for dev.
+* __subtask-1a--english-v1.0 [2021/02/07]__ - Training/Dev data for subtask-1a--English released.
+Containing 822 tweets for train and 140 tweets for dev.
 * __subtask-1a--spanish-v1.0 [2021/02/04]__ - Training/Dev data for subtask-1a--Spanish released.
 Containing 2496 tweets for train and 1248 tweets for dev.

 ## Contents of the Task 1 Directory